WASdev/azure.websphere-traditional.image/README.md

    1. [How to create a virtual machine using your own image](https://docs.microsoft.com/azure/marketplace/azure-vm-create-using-own-image)
    1. [How to generate a SAS URI for a VM image](https://docs.microsoft.com/azure/marketplace/azure-vm-get-sas-uri)
 1. Once the VM offer created successfully in Azure Marketplace, try to deploy a virtual machine using this VM offer and export the ARM template, where you can find how to correctly reference the VM offer in the upstream ARM template.

+## Roadmap to MVP

+1. CI/CD pipeline development.

+   1. Meet the necessary storage explorer other VM base image preconditions.

+   1. Make pipeline that builds existing VM image, based on prototype.

+   1. Verify that the image built from the pipeline can be used from a simple ARM template that starts the VM only.

+      1. Create the simple ARM template that deploys the VM only.
+Use the [single node WLS ARM template](https://github.com/wls-eng/arm-oraclelinux-wls/blob/develop/src/main/arm/mainTemplate.json) as a guide.

+1. Perform entitlement check and patching during **cloud-init**.

+   1. Get an IBMid that has the necessary entitlements.

+   1. Validate PII can be removed or redacted from deployment logs.

+   1. Validate that the ability to patch is sufficient as an entitlement check.

+1. Update the ARM template for [azure.websphere-traditional.cluster](https://github.com/WASdev/azure.websphere-traditional.cluster).

+   1. Use new base image from pipeline.

+   1. Make any necessary changes to Jianguo's appoach from the prototype.